abugoot-lab/pegRNA_rank/README.md

 # pegRNA_rank
-Deep learning MLP model to rank pegRNA sequence
+Deep learning MLP model to rank atgRNA sequence

 User Instruction:
 1. When prompted by the program, the user has to input a target region of interest (amplicon) that they would like to perform insertion first.